boazbk/tcs/lec_06_loops.md

 ::: {.exercise title="Two tape Turing machines" #twotapeex}
 Define a _two tape Turing machine_ to be a Turing machine which has two separate tapes and two separate heads.
-At every step, the transition function gets as input the locaion of the cells in the two tapes, and can decide whether to move  each head independently.
+At every step, the transition function gets as input the location of the cells in the two tapes, and can decide whether to move  each head independently.
 Prove that for every function $F:\{0,1\}^* \rightarrow \{0,1\}^*$, $F$ is computable by a standard Turing Machine if and only if $F$ is computable by a two-tape Turing machine.
 :::